Category: acne-prone skincare

 So I invested in a filtered showerhead.
 Not just for my face, but for my whole shower.
 And honestly?
 It made a noticeable difference.

 When I changed environments again, instead of getting breakouts within days, my skin stayed mostly clear.
 The filtered showerhead removes a lot of mineral deposits and chlorine that can irritate and dry out your skin.
-Removing those irritants is key because your skin will start to overproduce oil to compensate for the lack of moisture, which in turn leads to more breakouts.
+Removing those irritants is key if you want to prevent breakouts, because your skin will start to overproduce oil to compensate for the lack of moisture, which in turn leads to more breakouts.

 If you’re getting random breakouts after moving, or if you’ve always struggled with acne and recently moved, try a filtered showerhead first.
 It’s more affordable than most skincare products, and it actually works.
 It’s also better for your skin in general—less harsh chemicals and less mineral buildup.

 This is where everything changed for me.
-Understanding that I was destroying my own skin barrier was the moment I stopped getting constant breakouts.
+Understanding that I was destroying my own skin barrier was the moment I stopped getting constant acne and was able to prevent breakouts.

-I used to think that if I had acne, I needed to destroy it with harsh cleansers.
+I used to think that if I had acne, I needed to destroy it with harsh cleansers to prevent breakouts.
 Stronger is better, right?
 Wrong.
 So wrong.

 When you over-wash your face or use overly harsh cleansers multiple times a day, you’re stripping away your skin’s protective barrier.
 Your skin barrier is basically your skin’s defense system.
 The barrier keeps good things in (moisture, healthy oils) and bad things out (bacteria, irritants).
 When you destroy it, your skin freaks out.